dylan-lang/binary-data/documentation/source/reference.rst

       definition.
 If a static start offset, length, and end offset can be trivially computed (using constant folding), this is done during macro processing.

+      Several generic functions can be specialized on the *binary-format-name* for custom behaviour:

+      - :gf:`fixup!`
+      - :gf:`summary`
+      - :gf:`assemble-frame-into`
+      - :gf:`parse-frame`

 .. note:: rename start, end, length to dynamic-start, dynamic-end, dynamic-length